microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-get-started.md

 ## What you learn

 * How to connect the IoT DevKit to a wireless access point.
+* How to create an Azure IoT Hub and register a device for the IoT DevKit.
+* How to connect IoT Devkit to Azure IoT Hub.
 * How to install the development environment.
-* How to create an IoT Hub and register a device for the IoT DevKit.
 * How to collect sensor data by running a sample application on the IoT DevKit.
-* How to send the IoT DevKit sensor data to your IoT hub.
+* How to send the IoT DevKit sensor data to your Azure IoT hub.

 ## What you need